albirrkarim/mozilla-hubs-installation-detailed/README.md

 # Introduction

-My journey installing mozilla hubs, im new on project like this. so im confused of course.
-4 days of figuring how this program work and finaly i can running mozilla hubs on my macbook air m1.
+My journey installing Mozilla hubs, I'm new to a project like this. so I'm confused.
+After 4 days of figuring out how this program work finally I can run Mozilla hubs on my MacBook air m1.
-I want to share with you how to do.
+I want to share with you how to do it.

-This is about running mozilla hubs on locally. this is detailed version, step by step what i do.
+This is about running Mozilla hubs locally. this is a detailed version, step by step what I do.

-Remember! if you got problem with npm or dependency that you cant solve for 1 hour.
+Remember! if you got a problem with npm or dependency that you cant to solve for 1 hour.
 Just restart your PC.
 Trust me.

 I have done [Hosting Mozilla Hubs on VPS](https://github.com/albirrkarim/mozilla-hubs-installation-detailed/blob/main/VPS_FOR_HUBS.md)

-Now, i try to make custom hubs admin
+Now, I try to make custom hubs admin

 You can send me a message via [discord](https://discord.com/)

 albirrkarim#8171

-Give me star on this repository or giving a donation with this button bellow for supporting me to always update this.
+Give me a star on this repository or give a donation with this button below for supporting me to always update this.

 [Paypal](https://paypal.me/AlbirrKarim)